We are constantly updating this page with new information, so please check on a regular basis.

 Is College still open following the latest Government announcement of a planned lockdown from November 5th?

 Yes.
 It is business as usual at the College.
 Government guidelines state that educational settings, including colleges, schools and universities, will remain open during the lockdown.
 Read the guidelines here

 We ask all of our learners to follow their timetables as normal, and attend college when required to do so.
 We understand it is a difficult and unusual time, but we have been planning for this scenario for a while and are confident that the measures which we have introduced will ensure the safety of our learners and staff.

 Do I have to wear a mask in college?

-How will timetables look from September?
+How will timetables look this academic year?

 All learning programmes this year will consist of a mix of face-to-face and online learning via our Canvas Virtual Learning Programme.